 As if on cue, Travis poured two generous portions of the Maker’s Mark and handed him a cup.
 “Bottoms up,” he instructed, tapping plastic to plastic.
 The harsh liquor scraped down Ben’s throat, and he held out his empty cup for another round.
-“Does Martin always provide the liquor?” he challenged, holding the refilled cup up as reference.
+“Does Martin always provide the liquor?” he asked.

-Travis provided no response but nudged him over to the bed, sitting him down on the edge.
-He proceeded to yank Ben’s swim trunks down over his hips.
+Travis provided no response.
+Simply nudged him over to the bed, sat him down on the edge, and proceeded to yank his swim trunks down over his hips.
 The damp fabric scraped across Ben’s thighs like duct tape, pulling at his leg hairs along the way.
 To expedite the removal, Ben raised his hips but managed to spill the cup of Kentucky bourbon across his abdomen and crotch as he did so.
-“Shit,” he complained, attempting to capture some of the liquid on his fingers as though it was a precious commodity, as though there wasn’t still a bottle three-quarters-full waiting to be consumed.
+“Shit,” he complained.
+Attempted to capture some of the liquid on his fingers as though it was a precious commodity, as though there wasn’t still a bottle three-quarters-full waiting to be consumed.

 “Leave it,” Travis bellowed, pushing Ben’s hand away.
 He gave one last tug on Ben’s trunks and finally freed his ankles from the clinging fabric.
 With a swift arm, he tossed the garment across the room, and it landed on the tile by the front door with a slap.
 Ten seconds later, Travis’ own trunks landed beside them.

 The bourbon was licked from Ben’s abdomen and crotch with great precision.
-For an indeterminate amount of time, Travis brought him repeatedly close to the edge, using his expert hands and mouth to achieve his goal of controlling the intimacy, never allowing Ben to fully reach his peak but rather choosing to retain him on a short tether of unexpected sensations – stroking his perineum, sliding a moist finger deep inside his ass, rubbing that magical spot that Ben had attempted to find a few times on his own but had never succeeded at.
+For an indeterminate amount of time, Travis brought Ben repeatedly close to the edge of orgasm, using his expert hands and mouth to achieve his goal of controlling the intimacy, never allowing Ben to fully reach his peak but rather choosing to retain him on a short tether of unexpected sensations – stroking his perineum, sliding a moist finger deep inside his ass, rubbing that magical spot that Ben had attempted to find a few times on his own but had never succeeded at.

-Deep down in his core, Ben acknowledged that Travis was in the lead, while he himself was merely the marionette, strung-up and waiting to be moved.
+Deep down, Ben acknowledged that Travis was in the lead, while he himself was merely the marionette, strung-up and waiting to be moved.
 As if to demonstrate this point, Travis prompted him to slide up farther onto the bed and roll over onto his stomach.
 Then, slithering up on top of him, his weight and hardness pressed down against Ben’s backside, Travis whispered through bourbon-tinged breath, “What do you want, Ben?”
-His mouth clamped down onto Ben’s exposed neck, sucking skin.
+His mouth clamped down onto Ben’s exposed neck, sucking skin, leaving a mark.

 In his head, Ben answered, This.
 You.
 All of it.

-“Tell me what you want,” Travis insisted, scraping Ben’s ear with his goatee, pressing his body down harder until Ben found it challenging to breathe.
+“Tell me what you want,” Travis insisted.
+Scraped Ben’s ear with his goatee, pressed his body down harder until Ben found it challenging to breathe.
 Ben shut his eyes.
 Saw swirls and colors and dark water rolling over him.
 Of course Travis wanted him to voice his desire out loud; it was all a part of the humiliation that Ben required.
 Travis understood.
 He was the director, carefully manipulating the scenes of the play.

 “I want everything,” Ben replied.
 “You.
-In me.”
+Fucking me.”
 Freedom was found in expressing it.

 Travis rolled off of him and stepped across the room.
 Rummaged through his clothes on the floor and returned a moment later, tearing open two small packets with his teeth: a condom and lube.
 Despite Ben’s previous fantasies of how it should all unfold, nothing had properly prepared him for the reality of the actual experience; during the initial shock and discomfort, all he could do was bite down on the bedspread and pray that his brain didn’t pop out of the top of his skull.
 Un-fucking-believable.

 Despite Travis’ preparations beforehand to get him ready, every nerve and muscle in Ben’s body protested the invasion.
 Every fiber of his being clenched tightly unto itself, refusing flexibility.
-“Breathe, Ben,” Travis instructed, brushing his lips against his upturned cheek.
+“Breathe, Ben,” Travis instructed.
+Brushed his lips against his upturned cheek.
 “You gotta relax.”

 Once more, Travis rolled off of him and rummaged through his clothes.
 When he returned, he re-positioned himself where he’d been and unscrewed the lid of a small bottle he had clasped in his hand.
 Pushing the bottle beneath Ben’s nostrils, he commanded, “Take a whiff.”

 It was like inhaling dirty socks and cleaning fluid.
 Ben’s head immediately expanded.
 A rush of energy coursed through him, clearing his senses, tingling through his fingers and toes, searing through his muscles like electricity, practically lifting him up off the mattress.
 He could feel it in his goddamn hair follicles.
-“What the holy hell,” he hissed, arching up, rubbing against Travis.
-He’d heard about poppers, but he’d had no idea of their true impact.
+“What the holy hell,” he hissed.
+Arched up, rubbed against Travis.
+He’d heard about poppers but had no idea of their true impact.
 Suddenly, he needed to be penetrated.
 Right.
 Fucking.
-Then.
+Now.
 No more treading warily.
 “Get in me,” he growled.

 Travis obliged.
 Pulled Ben’s hips up and went in slow and strong and deep.
 Unfamiliar animal sounds escaped from Ben’s mouth – guttural, instinctual – and Travis pressed the palm of his hand down against Ben’s neck, compressing his cheek into the mattress – a gesture to keep him from talking or protesting or moving any longer.
 A gesture of control.
 How does he know?
 Ben hollered in his own head.
 How does he know this is how it has to be for me?
 Debasement.
 Humiliation.
 Submission.
 The countless elements of Ben’s depravity and self-loathing finally being pulled from his core and brought up to the surface, vulnerable and exposed, ready to be released.